VET Student Loans

-Provide a copy of your senior secondary certificate of education, that has been awarded by an Australian authority or agency when you apply to enrol.
-Quality Training & Hospitality College is required to store a copy of this for five years after you enrol; OR
+Provide a copy of your senior secondary certificate of education, that has been awarded by an Australian authority or agency when you apply to enrol (Quality Training & Hospitality College is required to store a copy of this for five years after you enrol);

 Undertake a reading and numeracy assessment using an approved assessment tool and display competence at or above Exit Level 3 in the Australian Core Skills Framework (ACSF).
 Quality Training & Hospitality College will advise you how you may undertake this assessment.
 Quality Training & Hospitality College must be confident that you complete this test independently and have the required skills.
-If you undertake a reading and numeracy assessment, Quality Training & Hospitality College will inform you of your results as soon as practicable after the assessment.
-A copy of your results will be stored for five years after you enrol and may be provided to the Commonwealth if requested; OR
+If you undertake a reading and numeracy assessment, Quality Training & Hospitality College will inform you of your results as soon as practicable after the assessment (a copy of your results will be stored for five years after you enrol and may be provided to the Commonwealth if requested);

 provide a copy of a qualification at Certificate IV level or above in the Australian Qualifications Framework, that has been delivered in English.

-In addition to this, you must be studying an approved VET Student Loan course. ;AND
+In addition to this, you must be studying an approved VET Student Loan course;

 If you are not able to meet any of these requirements, you will not be eligible to apply for a Commonwealth VET Student loan.